-UX doesn’t rely purely on opinion or guessing to inform what would make the ultimate experience, but instead undertakes research using interviews, workshops and surveys.
-They will analyse data from company stakeholders, end users, competitors, raw data as well as UX industry best practice to build up a picture of insights that will feed into the proposed solution.
+UX doesn’t rely purely on opinion or guessing to inform what would make the ultimate experience, but instead undertakes research using interviews, workshops, and surveys.
+They will analyze data from company stakeholders, end users, competitors, raw data as well as UX industry best practice to build up a picture of insights that will feed into the proposed solution.

 This insight is used to inform the design and development process.
 Techniques such as User Persona development, Process flow diagrams and Journey Mapping are used to visually turn the insights into actions and help inform the structure of the website or web application.

 A UX expert’s aim is to optimize important journeys for the specific goals and tasks of different user groups (or personas).
 Usability testing in another frequently used tool, where product testing is undertaken by users and the feedback is used to drive improvements.